dotnet/docs-maui/docs/ios/platform-specifics/page-large-title.md

 # Large Page Titles on iOS

-This .NET Multi-platform App UI (.NET MAUI) iOS platform-specific is used to display the page title as a large title on the navigation bar of a `NavigationPage`, for devices that use iOS 11 or greater.
+This .NET Multi-platform App UI (.NET MAUI) iOS platform-specific is used to display the page title as a large title on the navigation bar of a <xref:Microsoft.Maui.Controls.NavigationPage>, for devices that use iOS 11 or greater.
 A large title is left aligned and uses a larger font, and transitions to a standard title as the user begins scrolling content, so that the screen real estate is used efficiently.
 However, in landscape orientation, the title will return to the center of the navigation bar to optimize content layout.
 It's consumed in XAML by setting the `NavigationPage.PrefersLargeTitles` attached property to a `boolean` value:

 ```xaml
 <NavigationPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"